 Michalina graduated from USC with a Masters in Social Work in 2005 and has spent the past 12 years gaining experience in various aspects of social services and mental health.
 She began her career working with the County of Orange’s Children and Youth Services and the Welfare to Work program.
 She later transitioned to working with Severe and Persistent Mentally Ill with co-occurring disorders which is where she found her interest in working with individuals struggling with addiction.
-After a 2 year commitment working for the American Red Cross’ Hurricane Sandy Recovery Team, Michalina has returned to Orange County to work in recovery and has been providing support, guidance and mental health services to those recovering from addiction for over three years.
+After a 2-year commitment working for the American Red Cross’ Hurricane Sandy Recovery Team, Michalina has returned to Orange County to work in recovery.
+She has been providing support, guidance and mental health services to those recovering from addiction for over three years.

 Working in the recovery field since 2013, Mitchell Schusler is the Case Manager for Tres Vistas Recovery.
 Mitchell completed his advanced study of addictive disorders at Health Staff Training Institute and is a Certified Addictions Treatment Counselor.
 Due to Mitchell’s personal experience in recovery, he is able to connect with our residents on a personal level.

 Steve joined the Tres Vistas team in the fall of 2015.
-Prior to that he worked for several years for San Diego County as a Counselor in addiction treatment.
+Prior to that, he worked for several years for San Diego County as a Counselor in addiction treatment.
 At Tres Vistas, Steve oversees the Operations, medication documentation and client transportation for the facility.
 In addition to being the liaison for all Resident Advisors, Steve is in charge of making sure the Evita house runs smoothly for clients and house staff alike.

-He is an avid member of the Northern San Diego county recovery community and all around outdoorsman.
+He is an avid member of the Northern San Diego county recovery community and all-around outdoorsman.
 He also enjoys supporting his daughter in color guard.

 Geno is a lifelong gardener.
 He studied Environmental Planning at Western Washington University and has recently completed certification in Watershed Wise for Landscape Professionals.
 In addition, he has completed certification training in Permaculture from The Ecology Center of San Juan Capistrano.

-Geno teaches sustainability through organic gardening and offers residents a hands on experience that replicates the human endeavor to live a healthy and sustainable lifestyle.
+Geno teaches sustainability through organic gardening and offers residents a hands-on experience that replicates the human endeavor to live a healthy and sustainable lifestyle.